lydia-scadding/newslink/README.md

-A Hacker News clone built with TDD.
+A platform for new developers to share useful resources - a Hacker News clone.
+Built with TDD.

 TODO:
 * Add Comment model and functionality